Developer Debug Tools

 TYPE ⇢ Filter

-Change highlight colors on the Error Logs tab.
+Change highlight colors on the Debug Log tab.

 Example Usage